albertattard/spring-boot-camp/docs/02-data/04-env.md

    }
    ```

    The name of the file (`integration-test.gradle`) is not very important, as long as you are consistent.

-Note that we will use this file name (`integration-test.gradle`) to include the above Gradle definition in the `build.gradle` in the next step.
+   {% include custom/note.html details="We will use this file name (<code>integration-test.gradle</code>) to include the above Gradle definition in the <code>build.gradle</code> in the next step." %}

    The above file deserves some explanation.